 - Listen to your doctor so you heal properly and don’t put yourself at increased risk

 You will also need to be responsible for your treatment for insurance purposes.
 If you’re making an insurance claim for damages and don’t keep up with doctor’s appointments, the insurance company may claim you aren’t hurt as badly as you say you are.
 It can hurt your chances of receiving fair compensation.

-What if My Primary Care Doctor Won’t See Me After the Accident?
+What if Your Primary Care Doctor Won’t See You After the Accident?

 This is actually incredibly common.
 A lot of doctors will not see car accident victims because they are either:

 - Not set up to bill auto insurance companies